 - Include companies that you admire and offer opportunities that match your skillset.
 Learn as much as you can about your target companies, including top executives, financial results, news on the company, and company benefits.

-- Job search sites that you will use.
-Limit this to no more than 3-5 sites.
-Include the top job search sites, such as ZipRecruiter, indeed.com, and of course LinkedIn.
+- job search sites, such as ZipRecruiter, indeed.com, and of course LinkedIn.

 - Your network.
 Friends, family and former coworkers are excellent resources for job leads and recommendations.